Energy in Zimbabwe: Electricity transmission and distribution

-The governmental owned Zimbabwe Electricity Supply Authority (ZESA) is the countries power generating and distributing company.
+The governmental owned Zimbabwe Electricity Supply Authority (ZESA) is the country's power generating and distributing company.

 Electricity interconnectors

 Zimbabwe is a member of the Southern African Power Pool.

 Imports of energy from neighbouring countries are not enough to solve the undercapacity problem and lack of electricity hampers economic growth.

 A second interconnector with South Africa is in advanced planning stages, according to PIDA, the Programme for Infrastructure Development in Africa.
 Construction of the Zimbabwe section of the 320 km/ 400 kV South Africa to Zimbabwe transmission interconnector will form part of the total 935 km project across Mozambique, Zimbabwe and South Africa.

 Distributed energy

 Small scale power generators are used all over the country to ease the situation.

 Renewable electricity

 Hydro and Micro-hydro

 Apart from the Kariba Dam power station, hydropower in Zimbabwe has still a lot of potential, especially along the Zambezi river.

 Solar electricity

 Solar power has enormous potential both in small scale, such as water heating or in larger scale such as in solar power plants.
 However, the nation's current economic condition makes adequately rapid solar power buildups seem unrealistic, short of capital infusions and technology transfers from the developed world economies.

 Yet there is a thriving solar power industry with over a dozen companies providing solar power systems for residences and commercial enterprises with the largest PV power system of about 600 kWp for the Kefalos cheese factory.

 A project in partnership with the United Arab Emirates will result in the construction of a 2,000 MW solar power plant, built in two phases.
 If completed it would be the largest solar power plant in the world.